SNOMED-Documents/snomed-editorial-guide/organism-naming-conventions.md

   *     * [ 656008 | Salmonella Os (organism)|](http://snomed.info/id/656008 "656008 | Salmonella Os \(organism\) |")

 In SNOMED CT, the serotype name in the description should be capitalized.

+Salmonella serotypes, without the species and subspecies names, should not be confused with binomial species names of other organisms.

 ## Streptococcus pneumoniae